Last Updated on September 3, 2021 by Michael Vega

 Their soft colors can accommodate the administration of multiple layers without giving out the impression that the picture has been layered.
 It can emulate a harmonious blend of color you’d expect to see on an oil painting.
 The creamy, delicate core is well protected by a chunky wooden barrel to prevent internal breakage.

-It claims itself as professional best colouring pencils from the very first introduction in the market.
+It claims itself as the professional best coloring pencils from the very first introduction in the market.

 The color collection offered by Coloursoft is very diverse as you can find a lot of sparkling bright hues as well as dull, faded shades.
 However, there are certain drawbacks that you should know about before buying these pencils.